 If you pay attention, you’ll quickly notice that every social platform out there has naturally settled into a particular format their users prefer.
 These differences manifest in a number of ways, length, topics, styles, frequency… but at the end of the day, it means that no two platforms react to the same piece of content in the exact same manner.

-For example, while YouTube favors longer-form videos and supports almost any kind of topic, Instagram videos tend to perform best when kept to shorter lengths (30 seconds or less,) and focus on a particular shortlist of subjects in tune with the platform.
+For example, while YouTube favors longer-form videos and supports almost any kind of topic including explainer videos and Facebook is great for live streaming events, Instagram videos tend to perform best when kept to shorter lengths (30 seconds or less,) and focus on a particular shortlist of subjects in tune with the platform.

 You should not ignore these factors!